modular/modular/KGEN/docs/public/programming-manual.md

         log(self)       # Self is still whole
         # self.str2.__del__(): Mojo destroys str2 since it isn't used

-        consume(^str1)
+        consume(str1^)
-        # Everything has now been consumed, no destructor is run on self.
+        # Everything has now been transferred, no destructor is run on self.
 ```

 You should not generally have to think about this, but if you have logic with